Task-based learning approach – situational tasks

 A task-based learning approach (TBL), or task-based instruction (TBI), emphasises the use of authentic target language in order for students to complete an assigned task.

-As I discuss in this post about teachers’ beliefs in ELT, I have been quite attached to lexis-based teaching since 2011.
+As I discussed in this post last time about teachers’ beliefs in ELT, I have been quite attached to lexis-based teaching since 2011.

 Recently, however, I’ve begun to notice the benefits of varying my teaching methods.
 I’ve become interested in adopting a task-based learning approach because it emphasises communication and fluency over accuracy.
-This is ideal for me because I want my students to be confident human beings who are not held back by a fear of making mistakes.
+This is ideal for me because I want my students to be confident human beings who aren't terrified of mistakes.

 I want to get on with describing a specific type of task I've recently implemented with my online students.
 Therefore, I won’t go over the stages which lessons tend to follow when it concerns a task-based learning approach.
 Nevertheless, this superb article summarises the stages, and compares a task-based learning approach with PPP.